yeehaa123/medial_operations/db/medial_operations.md

 #### Readings

-Bolter, J. David.
-"Creator and Creation." *Turing's Man: Western Culture in the Computer Age.* Chapel Hill: University of North Carolina Press, 1984.
-165-188.
-Print.

 Foucault, Michel.
 "Las Meninas" *The Order of Things.* New York: Random House, 1994.
 3-16.
 Print.

 Kittler, Friedrich.
 "The Perspective of Print." *Configurations.* 10.1 (2002): 37-50.
 Print.